northstowekarate/northstowekarate.github.io/posts/2026/events/06-20-kyu-grading/index.md

 Please note grading times are approximate and depend on numbers.

+Please arrive 15 minutes early before your session starts.

+Parents are welcome to watch quietly from the side.

 ### Location

 Held at Cambridge Karate Dojo - Main Hall at Kelsey Kerridge Sports Centre.
 There's parking available next door at Queen Anne Terrace Car Park - the car park does fill up quickly on weekends - there might be a queue, so please be early.